habibaabdelrhman/bike-sharing-prediction/.pytest_cache/depi/README.md

 ├── .gitignore                           # Files/folders to ignore in Git
 ├── requirements.txt                     # Python dependencies
-├── config.py                            # Configuration file for app (database URI, MLflow config, etc.)
+├── config.py                            # Configuration file for app
 ├── run.py                               # Main entry point for the application
-├── Dockerfile                           # If using Docker to containerize the app └── README.md                            # Project documentation (usage, setup, etc.)
+├── Dockerfile                           # If using Docker to containerize the app └── README.md                            # Project documentation
+''